 Lydia Hance is the Founder Artistic Director of Frame Dance.
 She has been named an Emerging Leader by Dance/USA and has led Frame Dance in performances from the Galveston pier onto the METRO light rail, in the backs of U Haul trucks, downtown tunnels, and into museums, stages, and warehouses for the past ten years.
 A champion of new music composers, her work deepens interdisciplinary and multigenerational collaborations, and investigates the placement of dance in our lives.
 She is a choreographer, curator, filmmaker, educator, and dance writer who passionately believes dance should be a part of our every day lives.
 She holds degrees in Dance Performance and English Literature from SMU and trained at the Taylor School, Graham School, Tisch School of the Arts, Limon Institute and SMU.

-Bobbie Hackett graduated with her B.A. in Music/Voice from Southwestern University in Georgetown, Texas.
-She is currently finishing her M.A. in Arts Leadership at the University of Houston.
+Bobbie Hackett graduated with her M.A. in Arts Leadership from the University of Houston and holds a B.A. in Music/Voice from Southwestern University in Georgetown, Texas.
 As an arts administrator, Bobbie has worked for the Houston Arts Alliance and ROCO – River Oaks Chamber Orchestra.
 Currently, she serves as Program Manager for Frame Dance.
 Bobbie is passionate about helping others, problem-solving, and fusing the fun and creativity of the arts with business.
-When she's not working or in school, you can find her reading books on leadership or outside reveling in the fresh air.
+When she's not working, you can find her reading books on leadership or outside reveling in the fresh air.

 Teacher and Collaborator